davydhong/django-poll/README.md

-# Poll App on Django
+# Polling App on Django